MadanRaj09/crud-operations-python/README.md

 # crud-operations-python
 A simple application written using python and flask framework that performs basic CRUD operations with the help of Mysql database
 ![look](https://github.com/MadanRaj09/crud-operations-python/assets/100459944/b971fa28-6f8a-467e-bef2-5759611ab95d)

+# clone the repository and update your database connection details in secret.yml then your good to go.....